 Fridge

-Over the fridge, we needed to have a gap between the fridge and the cabinet.
+Over the fridge, we needed to have a gap between the fridge and the cabinet above it.
 I found this beautiful antique piece that I believe was from an old piano.

 We cut it down to size and painted it to match the cabinets.
 It adds such a beautiful touch while still allowing the air flow needed.